strongloop/loopback-component-push/README.md

 # LoopBack Push Notification Component

-**NOTE: The loopback-component-push module supersedes [loopback-push-notification](https://www.npmjs.org/package/loopback-push-notification).
-Please update your package.json accordingly.**
+**This is a StrongLoop Labs project**:
+It provides early access to advanced or experimental functionality.
+It may lack usability, completeness, documentation, and robustness, and may be outdated.
+However, StrongLoop supports this project: Paying customers can open issues using the StrongLoop customer support system (Zendesk).
+Community users, please report bugs on GitHub.

 This module provides a set of LoopBack models to enable mobile device push notifications.

 > Please see the full documentation: [Push notifications](http://docs.strongloop.com/display/LB/Push+notifications).

+NOTE: The loopback-component-push module supersedes [loopback-push-notification](https://www.npmjs.org/package/loopback-push-notification).
+Please update your package.json accordingly.

 ## Architecture